Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 Meredith:

-Come in with an open heart.
+Honestly, kids are kids.
+People are people.
+So many people don’t even know they’re neurodivergent.
+It’s not like anyone comes with special instructions.
+No matter what, always come in with an open heart.
 Be ready to connect.
-Don’t have a plan you’re attached to—just follow their lead.
+Don’t have a plan you’re attached to—just follow the kid’s lead.

 Some kids need time.
 Some need quiet.
-Some are obsessed with grass or clovers—so let them explore that.
+Some are obsessed with grass or music or animal figures— let them explore that.
 Meet them there.